NBility-Model/nbility-model.github.io/Preparation/Preparation_2_Preparing-your_Github_account_to_configure_Archi_integration.md

 ## Preparing your Github account to configure Archi integration

 1. Log onto your GitHub Account at [GitHub.com](github.com) or create a GitHub account at [GitHub.com](github.com)
+2. **Only for the EDSNS workshop**: Share your GitHUb Account name with workshop facilitors (Jonas & Prince) via email.
-2. To configure Archi for Github integration you would need to create a Personal Access Token (PAT) from your user account.
+3. To configure Archi for Github integration you would need to create a Personal Access Token (PAT) from your user account.
 For a detailed overview of the process you can visit https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

 Alternatively, you can follow the steps below: